revk/ESP32-EPD/README.md

 Display content using classic 7 segment display format.

 This is ideal for `$DATE` and `$TIME`.
-It plots only the segments as black or white (see *mask* below), no overall background.
-The design allows 7 segment character parts to go on and off like a traditional LCD display.
-This helps reduce changes and unseamly *shadows* on an e-paper display and make for a clean transitions.
+For solid colour e-paper, this plots only the segments as black or white (see *mask* below), no overall background, otherwise the background is plotted as a box like text (unless mask).

 Only a single line is handled, and a limited character set: